lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 This section defines the EDHOC_Application_Profile object, which can be used as a canonical representation of EDHOC application profiles for their description, distribution, and storage.

 An EDHOC_Application_Profile object is encoded as a CBOR map {{RFC8949}}.
 Elements of the EDHOC_Application_Profile object can also be elements of the CBOR-encoded EDHOC_Information object specified in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}.
-In particular, they use the same CBOR abbreviations from the 'CBOR label' column of the "EDHOC Information" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+In particular, they use the same CBOR abbreviations from the 'CBOR label' column of the IANA registry "EDHOC Information" defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 By construction, an EDHOC_Application_Profile object conveys information that pertains to the execution of EDHOC.
 This includes, e.g., information about transporting and processing EDHOC messages during an EDHOC session.
 An EDHOC_Application_Profile object does not convey information that does not play a role in completing an EDHOC execution.
 For instance, this includes the size of outputs of the EDHOC_Exporter interface (see {{Section 4.2.1 of RFC9528}}), or properties and features of protocols other than EDHOC itself that build on the results from an EDHOC session (e.g., the version of the application protocol subsequently used).